Askarpour/askarpour.github.io/_pages/minor-research.md

 <h3>Quantum Computing</h3>
-I recently developed a personal interest in Quantum Computing.
+I recently developed an interest in Quantum Computing.
 I had the opportunity to co-advice a group of motivated students of a course by [Prof. Di Nitto](https://dinitto.faculty.polimi.it/) at Politecnico di Milano.
 They started to figure out efficient implementations for existing Quantum circuits using IBM Qiskit library.
 We recently published a paper about generalizing Exactly-1 SAT Solvers using Qiskit, in 1st Quantum Software Engineering and Technology Workshop (QSET).

 * “Generalizing an Exactly-1 SAT Solver for Arbitrary Numbers of Variables, Clauses, and K” (2020).
 In: 1st Quantum Software Engineering and Technology Workshop (QSET).